From understanding expenses to starting a limited company, our downloadable business guides can help you.

-Short on ideas for standing out amongst your business competition?
+Short on ideas?
 Here’s some inspiration.

 This one works well with clients who you’ve enjoyed working for, but there’s no guarantee of repeat business – it’s all about front-of-mindedness.

-Send them a note, saying it was a pleasure to work with them, that you really enjoyed the project, and that they can get in touch anytime.
+Send them a note, saying it was a pleasure to work with them, that you really enjoyed the project, and that they can get in touch any time.
 That way when the opportunity of more work comes up, they’ll hopefully remember your message and pick up the phone.

 Again, this trick is all about being memorable.
 Often the last interaction you’ll have with a client is firing off your invoice.
 Although primarily a utilitarian document destined for a dusty filing cabinet, your invoice can be treated as one last opportunity to slap your client with your creative flair.